- Learning Center

 If your small business is desperate for some cash to stay afloat, consider these SBA coronavirus loans:

-- The Paycheck Protection Program (PPP): These loans offered in early 2020 help small businesses retain employees throughout and after the COVID-19 crisis.
-PPP loans can be up to $10 million and may be partially forgivable.
-Although the funds have been exhausted, Congress is debating another stimulus program.
+- The Paycheck Protection Program (PPP): These loans offered in early 2020 and into 2021 help small businesses retain employees and cover approved expenses throughout and after the COVID-19 crisis.
+PPP loans may be partially forgivable.
+Be sure to apply before the May 31, 2021 deadline.
+Start an application now as the program will end if funds are depleted.

 - Economic Injury and Disaster Loan (EIDL) and Loan Advance: EIDLs are low-interest loans up to $2 million that help small businesses pay for expenses that could have been satisfied had the disaster not occurred.